dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 TIME PERMITTING - Display Temperature Data with Power BI Embedded
 ---

 In this task, we'll walk through publishing a pre-created Power BI report into a Power BI collection and Workspace in your Azure Subscription.
-You can learn more about Power BI Embedded here: <a href="https://azure.microsoft.com/en-us/services/power-bi-embedded/">https://azure.microsoft.com/en-us/services/power-bi-embedded/</a>
+You can learn more about Power BI Embedded here: <a target="_blank" href="https://azure.microsoft.com/en-us/services/power-bi-embedded/">https://azure.microsoft.com/en-us/services/power-bi-embedded/</a>

-1. You **DO NOT NEED** to edit the report provided, however, if you would like to see how it was authored, and your are on a Windows system, you can download "**Power BI Desktop**" from <a href="https://powerbi.microsoft.com/en-us/desktop/">https://powerbi.microsoft.com/en-us/desktop/</a>.
+1. You **DO NOT NEED** to edit the report provided, however, if you would like to see how it was authored, and your are on a Windows system, you can download "**Power BI Desktop**" from <a target="_blank" target="_blank" href="https://powerbi.microsoft.com/en-us/desktop/">https://powerbi.microsoft.com/en-us/desktop/</a>.
 Once you have downloaded it, you can open the "**HOLs\PowerBI\TemperatureChart.pbix**" file to view how it was designed.  **REGARDLESS, DO NOT MAKE CHANGES TO THE REPORT AT THIS TIME!**

     ![Report in Power BI Desktop](images/13010-TemperatureChartReportInDesktop.png)